toxyl/ossh/README.md

 path_data: /usr/share/ossh
 ```

-Within that directory you will find bind a bunch of files with data collected by oSSH:
+Within that directory, you will find bind a bunch of files with data collected by oSSH:
 | File | Description |
 | --- | --- |
 | `hosts.txt` | List of attacker IPs |